What Keeping Secrets Does To A Marriage

 Secrets in relationships are common.
 But a body of research suggests they can negatively affect mental and even physical health.
 Secrets become a problem because our minds tend to wander toward the secrets we’re keeping, which can lead to a reduced sense of well-being, concluded Columbia Business School professor Michael Slepian, Ph.D., lead author of the above-mentioned study.

 Belgian researchers found that “important, unhappy” secrets had negative effects on health and tended to cause more shame and guilt than revealing them did.
-A study out of the University of Santa Barbara suggests that unloading secrets helps people to stop stewing about the secret and thus increases the self-esteem of the revealer — but only when the person to whom they confess has a positive response.
+A study out of the University of Santa Barbara suggests that unloading secrets helps people to stop stewing about the hidden truth and thus increases the self-esteem of the revealer — but only when the person to whom they confess has a positive response.

 Scientists, it’s pretty obvious, are fascinated by secrets.
 It would be a mistake, however, to oversimplify the research findings and assume that secrets always cause harm and revealing them always makes things better.